Shadeira/TODO-List-Tutorial/README.md

 touch index.html script.js styles.css
 ```

 Now, let's see what we have created.
 Open VS Code and navigate to the top left corner.
-Click on "File" from the dropdown menu, choose "Open Folder".
+Click on "File" from the dropdown menu, and choose "Open Folder".
 Proceed to locate and open the **todo-list-project** folder on your Desktop.

 Once you have opened this folder on VS Code.
 Within this folder, you will see the necessary files we created to build out your application: